VinayaKumaraC/weather-forecast-app/README.md

 🌦️ Weather Forecast Application
 📌 Project Overview
 The Weather Forecast Application is a responsive web application that displays real-time weather information using a public weather API.
-It allows users to search weather details by city name or by using their current location.
+It allows users to search weather details by city name or by using their current location through the Geolocation API.

-The application is designed with a clean and user-friendly interface using Tailwind CSS and JavaScript.
+The application is designed with a clean and user-friendly interface using Tailwind CSS and JavaScript, focusing on usability, responsiveness, and real-world API integration.

-This project was developed as part of an academic assignment to understand API integration, DOM manipulation, and responsive UI design.
+This project was developed as part of an academic assignment to strengthen understanding of API usage, DOM manipulation, and responsive web design.

 ✨ Features